 Nutritionist Jobs in USA with Visa Sponsorship

-Nutritionist roles can qualify for H-1B and other work visas when they require specialized knowledge in clinical nutrition, dietetics, or public health.
+Nutritionist roles can qualify for H-1B visa and other work visas when they require specialized knowledge in clinical nutrition, dietetics, or public health.
 Most positions need at least a bachelor's degree in nutrition science, dietetics, or related field, with many employers preferring registered dietitian credentials.
 For detailed occupation requirements, see the O*NET profile.

 See All Nutritionist Jobs